presents

 - combination of abduction, extension, and a posteriorly directed force applied to the arm;

-- humeral head is driven anteriorly, tearing the shoulder capsule, detaching the labrum from the glenoid,
+- humeral head is driven anteriorly, tearing shoulder capsule, detaching labrum from glenoid, and producing a compression

-- arm position during the traumatic episode leads to variations of anterior dislocation:
+- arm position during the traumatic episode leads to variations of anterior dislocation

-- associated injuries:
+- associated injuries

 - references: